OpenAgenda/wordpress/README.md

  * `uid` : UID of the calendar you wish to preview.
  * `size` : Number of events to display.
+ * `filters` : Query string representing filters to apply to the request.

 ## Customization